andrewtavis/wikirec/README.md

 <p>
 </details>

-<details><summary><strong>Wikilink NN</strong></summary>
+<details><summary><strong>WikilinkNN</strong></summary>
 <p>

-Based on this [Towards Data Science article](https://towardsdatascience.com/building-a-recommendation-system-using-neural-network-embeddings-1ef92e5c80c9), the wikilinks neural network method makes the assumption that content will be similar if they are linked to the same Wikipedia articles.
+Based on this [Towards Data Science article](https://towardsdatascience.com/building-a-recommendation-system-using-neural-network-embeddings-1ef92e5c80c9), the wikilink neural network method makes the assumption that content will be similar if they are linked to the same Wikipedia articles.
 A corpus of internal wikilinks per article is passed, and embeddings based on these internal references are then derived.

 ```python
 from wikirec import model